renanrcrr/apache-hop-fun/README.md

 # Apache Hop

-## This repository refers a deep study with orchestration
+## This repository refers a deep study about orchestration

 **APACHE HOP** is an abbreviation for the Hop Orchestration Platform, a data orchestration and data engineering platform designed to streamline all facets of data and metadata orchestration.
 As a default configuration, HOP is equipped with approximately 400 plugins or components.